 The story is illustrated with montage illustrations...that reflect the vibrancy of Zarma culture.

 This book teaches young children the values of self-esteem, honor and goal setting.

 "Marva Collins Way," "Ordinary Children" and

-—Marie Jeanne Adams, professor of African History and Art, Harvard University
+—Marie Jeanne Adams, Professor of African History and Art,